BlankBuffoon/WP-PRO-Countdown-Timer/roadmap.md

 Visual part
 - [ ] Vertical menu in PostType settings
+- [ ] Grid markup in post type settings

 Other
 - [ ] Create metaboxes for custom posttype
+- [ ] Create class (php, css) hierarchy
+- [ ] Think over the hierarchy of files for the layout of the post type settings page

+Constantly
 - [ ] Refactor